Before You Decide to Drink

 - Do you drink alone, or in the morning, before work or school?

 - Does your drinking or the effects of your drinking (a hangover) cause you to be late for class or work?

 - Is drinking more important than being with friends?

 - Ever felt you should cut down on your drinking?

 - Does it take more drinks than before to get your drunk?

 - Does your drinking worry your family or friends?

 - Do you ever drink after telling yourself you won’t?

 If you answered, “yes” to any of these questions, you may have a drinking problem and should consider seeking help.
-WAVES is here to help.
+Student Support and Advocacy Center is here to help.
 Check out the resources page on our website, make an appointment with one of our counselors or just drop in.